 Randomly during the tour, the auditor noted that the phones have information for reporting sexual abuse nearby and showed all four options for reporting.
-The auditor checked to ensure that the phone system was working and made a call.
-The call went through and the person answering the phone confirmed that the allegation would be reported to RIDOC, if not an RIDOC agency.
+The auditor placed a call to each of the four phone options for reporting abuse in different units.
+All calls went through and the person answering the phone confirmed that the allegation would be reported to RIDOC, if not an RIDOC agency.
 Inmates report knowing all ways to report, including the use of the phones and that inmate pin numbers were not required.
-Staff interviews confirmed staff knowledge of these methods for inmate reporting and that they are required to immediately report any knowledge or information received that indicates sexual abuse or sexual harassment regardless of how received.
+Staff interviews confirmed staff knowledge of PREA Audit Report 23 these methods for inmate reporting and that they are required to immediately report any knowledge or information received that indicates sexual abuse or sexual harassment regardless of how received.
 Staff interviews found that they were able to report sexual abuse or sexual harassment through their direct supervisor or by contacting the Office of Inspections, the Special Investigations Unit or the Rhode Island State Police.